How HIPAA Regulates Medical Waste

 Where to Find PHI in Medical Waste

 This information can be found in general waste, including patient records and more.
-Here is a list of 18 identifiers which are protected under HIPAA and are defined as PHI:
+Here is a list of 18 identifiers that are protected under HIPAA and are defined as PHI:

 - Names